-As you can probably tell from the title of my site, I am passionate about inclusive home design!
+As you can probably tell from the title, I am passionate about inclusive home design!

 Inclusive design is design for everyone, it’s not only about wheelchair turning circles, grab rails or stair lifts.
-It’s also about making life easier for the whole spectrum of ability and disability, from mobility and sensory impairments to neurodiverity, for parents with babies in prams, for crawlers, bum shufflers, toddlers, kids with bikes and scooters, and even making it easier to bringing in the weekly shop or deliver new furniture….. and good access needs to be viewed as a must have, not an added extra!
+It’s also about making life easier for the whole spectrum of access needs, from mobility and sensory impairments to neurodiverity, for parents with babies in prams, for crawlers, bum shufflers, toddlers, kids with bikes and scooters….. and good access needs to be viewed as a must have, not an added extra!

 I’m interested in exploring all areas of inclusive and accessible design (places & spaces, products & tips) and particularly how these relate to sustainable design… and sometimes I’ll just be sharing some aspects (and challenges) of our everyday family life that may (or may not!) be of interest to anyone else!